rwharton/bb_proc/README.md

                             Output size for candidate snippets in sec (def: 0.1) -mw MAXWIDTH, --maxwidth MAXWIDTH
-                            Max boxcar width in ms for SP search (def: 10) -f FILTER, --filter FILTER
+                            Max boxcar width in ms for SP search (def: 10) -mc MAXCANDS, --maxcands MAXCANDS
+                        Max cands for plotting.
+Do not plot if exceeds this number. (def = -1, no lim)
+      -f FILTER, --filter FILTER
                             Filter frequency - comma separated list giving the center frequency, the number of harmonics beyond